dbrgn/upscrot/README.md

 Upscrot is a simple Python 3 script that will take a screenshot using the linux "scrot" command and upload it directly to an SSH server.

+After uploading, the URL is copied to the X clipboard and can be pasted with middle click.

 ## Usage ##

 1. Edit the script and change `SERVER`, `TARGETDIR` and `URLROOT` to your likings